ln-markets/docs.lnmarkets.com/src/faq/app.md

 There is a maximum margin available for trading per node.

-This limit is currently set to 0.02 BTC = 2,000,000 sats per account for Deposits (2M sats - Margin Available - Margin Used) and Margin Used for open positions.
+This limit is currently set to 0.02 BTC = 2,000,000 sats per account for Margin Used for open positions.

 ## What is the maximum leverage on LN Markets?